How Do I Choose the Right of Solar Panel for My Home or Business?

 Thin-Film Solar Panels

-Thin-Film Solar Panels, known for their flexibility and lightweight design, offer a promising alternative in solar energy systems.
-These panels are manufactured by depositing one or more thin layers of photovoltaic material onto a substrate, such as glass, plastic, or metal.
-The most common types of thin-film solar panels are amorphous silicon (a-Si), cadmium telluride (CdTe), and copper indium gallium selenide (CIGS).
+Unlike rigid panels, these are made by depositing ultra-thin layers of photovoltaic material onto surfaces like glass, plastic, or metal.
+The main types you’ll come across are amorphous silicon (a-Si), cadmium telluride (CdTe), and copper indium gallium selenide (CIGS).

 TypeDescriptionAdvantagesDisadvantages